Coming Home to the Body: A Somatic Journey with Jill Satterfield

 Guest Teacher

-Her heart/mind and body approach developed from somatic and contemplative psychology, 35 years of Buddhist study, extensive meditation retreat time and decades of living with chronic pain.
+Jill Satterfield has been a quiet pioneer in the integration of embodied awareness practices and Buddhist teachings for over 35 years.
+Her heart/mind and body approach developed from somatic and contemplative psychology, 37 years of Buddhist study, extensive meditation retreat time, and decades of living with chronic pain.

-At the invitation of her primary teacher, Ajahn Amaro, Jill was the first to offer mindful movement and somatic practices on silent retreats first at Spirit Rock Meditation Center and then the Insight Meditation Society 30 years ago.
-She has since developed teacher trainings and mentoring programs that integrate embodied awareness with Dharma ever since.
+At the invitation of her primary teacher, Ajahn Amaro, Jill was the first person to offer mindful movement and somatic practices on silent retreats—first at Spirit Rock Meditation Center and then the Insight Meditation Society 30 years ago.
+She has since developed teacher trainings and mentoring programs that integrate embodied awareness with Dharma.

 In addition to teaching embodiment and Dharma with Ajahn Amaro, she was also invited to teach on Tsoknyi Rinpoche’s retreats in the US and Nepal.
-It was at his urging that she teach subtle body practices to his students.
-She contributed movement practices to his brother Mingyur Rinpoche’s retreats and was a consultant for his 2 best-selling books.
+It was at his urging that she began teaching subtle body practices to his students.
+She contributed movement and subtle body practices to his brother Mingyur Rinpoche’s retreats and was a consultant for his 2 best-selling books.

-Her organization School for Compassionate Action was a training and service organization that taught mindfulness and somatic practices for chronic pain, illness and post 9/11 trauma in NYC hospitals and at-risk facilities for over ten years.
-She has been featured in and has written for numerous publications such as Tricycle, Lion’s Roar and the NY Times.
+Her organization, School for Compassionate Action, was a training and service organization that taught mindfulness and somatic practices for chronic pain, illness, and post 9/11 trauma in NYC hospitals and at-risk facilities for over ten years.

 It’s time for us to be more in our bodies.
 In this culture, many of us are not really taught or invited into our bodies, at least in a somatic way, in a felt sense way.
 With the speed of life right now, the body is a great balancing element in our lives.
 It can bring us into the present moment instantly!
 And it can help us understand our own minds and bodies because it is a mirror.
 The body is a mirror to the mind, a mirror to the heart.